msandow/lego/README.md

 });
 ```

 Both the Hapi `view` and the Express `render` methods take a second, optional, object after the template name.
-This object is the content object used for any calls to Lego's `insert` method.
+This object is the content object used for any calls to Lego's `insert`/`if`/`foreach` methods.

 ___
 <a name="methods"></a>